tropiano/tropianhs/_posts/2025-07-15-june-report.md

 ## [Data Freelance][tg-datafreelance]

 I didn't write any article this month.
 Too busy building.
 But I am going to start writing a write-up of my freelancing activities with full breakdown of revenue there.
-If you are interested just [follow the TG channel][] on X and got some new subscribers because of that.
+If you are interested just [follow the TG channel][tg-datafreelance] on X and got some new subscribers because of that.
 Lesson: I should share everything more often and on more platforms.
 I have now **57 members, which is 12 more** than last month.

 ## [Data Internships][datainternships]